 When you appoint a new officer, you can log in and make the update through the "Update Details" online form accessed from your Charity Dashboard no later than three months after the date of appointment.

 If you cannot do this online, please contact us for further help and guidance.

 What information about your officers will be on the Charities Register?

-The name, position held and date of appointment of all officers since your charity first registered will be on the public Register.
+The name and date of appointment of all officers since your charity first registered will be on the public Register.
 However, you can ask for information about your officers to be restricted from public access.

-The Charities Commission may restrict public access to certain information and documents if it considers it is in the public interest to do so (see our information sheet Restricting public access to your information on the Charities Register for more details).
+Charities Services may restrict public access to certain information and documents if it considers it is in the public interest to do so.
+See Restricting information for more details.